 Jan's stories, listed in order of initial publication, include:

-"The Last Place You Look," a Frank Harriman short story, in the forthcoming ebook story collection Justice Done.
+"The Last Place You Look," a Frank Harriman short story, in the ebook story collection Justice Done.

 "The Quarry," a Bunny Slye short story, in the ebook story collection Case Closed.